shashank-mohan/sampletagsyncinterface/README.md

 The host application can download and setup TagSync in following steps:

+Following variables in constants folder to be used as provided by Tagbox:

+    public static final String DEMO_SENSOR_CLIENT_ID = "MX3EAE";  // to be taken from list of sensor ids provided by Tagbox team

+    public static final String BASE_URL = "https://api-manager-tagbox.azure-api.net/v1";
+    public static final String API_HEADER_VALUE = "baa90b518cd249319a09ab038d21b660";     // base URL and api header values to be provided by Tagbox team

 - Download TagSync apk from the given url (as declared in GitHub sample application)